 I have been using Docker for local development, testing and for running apps in production.
 Docker is pretty swift to get started with, allows rapid app development, setting up builds and running tests in a repeatable and consistent manner.
 You can get an application running on your local machine with all its dependencies (web servers, databases) in fairly quick time.
 Does that mean you ship your machine to production?
 Probably not!
 Because you are working with the Docker abstraction, do you need to worry about any underlying security risks, is it all taken care of or should you even care?

 Docker is a virtualization technique used to create isolated environments called containers for running your applications.
 A container is quite like a VM but light-weight.
 It is a bare minimum linux machine with minimum packages installed which means it uses less CPU, less memory and less disk space than a full blown VM.
 Containers are more like application runtime environments that sit on top of the OS (Docker host) and create an isolated environment in which to run your application.

-At the very basic level Docker uses the resource isolation features of the Linux kernel such as Namespaces, cgroups and capabilities to allow independent isolated containers to run within a single Linux instance.
+At the very basic level Docker uses the resource isolation features of the Linux kernel such as Namespaces, cgroups and capabilities to create the walls between containers and other processes running in the host.